British passport

-A British passport is a travel document issued by the United Kingdom or other British dependencies and territories to individuals holding any form of British nationality.
-It grants the bearer international passage in accordance with visa requirements and serves as proof of citizenship.
+The British passport is a travel document issued by the United Kingdom or other British dependencies and territories to individuals holding any form of British nationality.
+It grants the bearer international passage in accordance with visa requirements and serves as proof of British citizenship.
 It also facilitates access to consular assistance from British embassies around the world.
 Passports are issued using royal prerogative, which is exercised by His Majesty's Government; this means that the grant of a passport is a privilege, not a right, and may be withdrawn in some circumstances.
 British citizen passports have been issued in the UK by His Majesty's Passport Office, an agency of the Home Office, since 2014.
 All passports issued in the UK since 2006 have been biometric.

 The legacy of the United Kingdom as an imperial power has resulted in several types of British nationality, and different types of British passport exist as a result.
-Furthermore, each of the Crown dependencies and Overseas territories issue their own variants of British passports to those with links to their jurisdictions, which have small differences from the UK-variant passport.
-All British passports enable the bearer to request consular assistance from British embassies and from certain Commonwealth embassies in some cases.
+Furthermore, each of the Crown dependencies and certain Overseas territories issue their own variants of British passports to those with links to their jurisdictions, which have small differences from the UK-variant passport.
+All British passports enable the bearer to request consular assistance from British embassies and from certain Commonwealth high commissions in some cases.
 British citizens can use their passport as evidence of right of abode in the United Kingdom.

 Between 1920 and 1992, the standard design of British passports was a navy blue hardcover booklet featuring the royal coat of arms emblazoned in gold.
 From 1988, the UK adopted machine readable passports in accordance with the International Civil Aviation Organization standard 9303.
 At this time, the passport colour was also changed to burgundy red, to bring it into line with the European Community passports of the other member states.
 The previous blue hardback passport continued to be issued in tandem with the new design until stocks were exhausted in 1992.

-March 2020 saw the introduction of a new navy blue passport with a continuity design based on the previous blue passport last issued in 1992.
-This design was phased in over a number of months, and when introduced, the plan was that all passports issued should be blue by mid-2020.
-All passports are now issued with the blue design and they are made by Thales DIS (formerly Gemalto) in Poland.
+Pre-Brexit, the contract for printing British passports had been held by British company De La Rue on a 10-year contract since 2010, and prior to that by 3M.
+In 2018, the contract for printing post-Brexit was awarded to Franco-Dutch company Gemalto, which in 2019 became Thales DIS, part of the multinational Thales Group.
+The passport booklets would be printed more cheaply in Poland, with a controversial loss of printer jobs at De La Rue, but the passports would be personalised in the UK across two sites.
+All passports are now issued with the blue design and they are made by Thales DIS in Poland.

-British citizens have visa-free or visa on arrival access to 188 countries and territories; the international access available to British citizens ranks sixth in the world according to the 2023 Visa Restrictions Index.
+British citizens have visa-free or visa on arrival access to 184 countries and territories; the international access available to British citizens ranks eighth in the world according to the 2025 Visa Restrictions Index.

 Since the introduction of biometric passports in 2006, a new design has been introduced every five years.